Avandelta/Fabrica/README.md

 `gh repo clone Avandelta/Fabrica`

-If you want to download the release: follow this [tag](https://github.com/Avandelta/Fabrica/releases/latest/download/44b44a72058e2f52e42d575e3339427e.zip).
+If you want to download the release: [see](https://github.com/Avandelta/Fabrica/releases/latest).

 ## Contributing to Fabrica